 On an RWD E90 335i, we recommend 235/40/18 front tires and 265/35/18 rear tires.
 For an xDrive AWD E90 335i, 245/35/18 tires on all four wheels are a great setup, but if you have rubbing issues on the front you’ll need to run 225s on the front and 255s on the rear.

-We have already mentioned better brake fluid with higher boiling temperatures.
-Fresh high-performance DOT 4 brake fluid will allow you to brake harder lap after lap with reduced brake fade and better brake pedal feel.
+Fresh high-performance DOT 4 brake fluid will allow you to brake harder lap after lap with reduced brake fade and a better brake pedal feel.
+Note that you should also replace brake fluid more frequently when tracking your 335i.

-Uou should also consider upgrading your brake pads, rotors, and calipers if you plan to track your 335i for extended periods in tracks that are demanding on the brake.
+You should also consider upgrading your brake pads, rotors, and calipers if you plan to track your 335i for extended periods in tracks that are demanding on the brakes.

-In the rear-wheel drive E90 you can upgrade the control arms to those used in the BMW E90 M3.
-This changes the driving dynamics of the car significantly, making the steering wheel more precise.
-The bushings are also stiffer, which transmits more road feel to the driver.
+In the rear-wheel-drive E90 335i, you can upgrade the control arms to those used in the BMW E90/E92 M3.
+This changes the driving dynamics of the car significantly as it modifies the camber to be more aggressive, making steering more precise and darty.
+The bushings are also stiffer, which transmits more road feel to the driver and reduces front-end vagueness.

 E90 335i or F30 335i?

-The BMW F30 335i uses the N55B30M0 engine similar to the N55 in the E90, but overall output is rated at 315hp and 332lb-ft which is a healthy upgrade over the N55/N54 E90.
-However, the E90 is much more confidence-inspiring, more predictable, and offers much more feedback, partially due to its superior hydraulic power steering setup.
+The BMW F30 335i uses the N55B30M0 engine; similar to the N55 in the 2011 and up E90 335i, but overall output is rated at 315hp and 332lb-ft which is a healthy upgrade over the N55/N54 E90.
+However, the E90 is much more confidence-inspiring, more predictable, and offers much more steering feedback, partially due to its superior hydraulic power steering setup.

 Both are available with manual transmissions, but finding a 6-speed F30 335i will be more difficult than finding a manual E90 335i.
 The 8-speed ZF 8HP automatic in the F30 335i is an excellent transmission, and much better than the 6-speed automatic of the E90.

-We recommend the E90 335i as it can be had with a N54 engine, has a better steering feel, and can be had for less than half of the price of a comparable F30, leaving you with more budget for upgrades.
+We recommend the E90 335i over the F30 335i as it can be had with the N54 engine, has a better steering feel, and can be had for less than half of the price of a comparable F30, leaving you with more budget for upgrades.

-A lightly tuned 335i can’t compete with the M3 on the track.
-The M3 has better suspension, cooling, an LSD, big brakes, and the S65 is nothing to scoff at.
-The 335i indeed has more low-end torque with its turbo inline 6 but the high-revving V8 of the M3 can be better at the track.
+A stock or even lightly tuned 335i can’t compete with the E90/E92 M3 on the track.
+The M3 has better suspension, better cooling, an LSD, big brakes, and the S65 is nothing to scoff at.
+The 335i indeed has more low-end torque with its turbo inline 6 but the high-revving V8 of the M3 can be better on most tracks.

 A heavily tuned 335i can be a formidable beast and is likely to blow past the M3 on the straights, but the M3 will regain its lead in the corners due to better factory suspension, better factory brakes, a limited-slip differential, and a more rigid chassis.

-Overall, the M3 is a better track car, but you can build three track 335i’s for the price of one stock M3.
+Overall, the M3 is a better track car, but you can build three track 335i’s for the cost of one stock M3.

 Don’t opt for the convertible version of the 335i.
-It is heavier and its structural rigidity is nowhere near as solid as with the coupe or the sedan, especially with the roof down.
+The E93 is heavier and its chassis lacks the structural rigidity of the coupe or the sedan, especially when the roof is down.
 Potential rollovers can easily be very dangerous as the roof is not as strong as the non-Cabrio versions.

 You do need to pay attention to potential brake fade, especially if you own a higher-mileage 335i.
-The factory brakes on the 335i are not designed for extended track sessions and can overheat or fail.
+The factory brakes on the 335i are not designed for extended track sessions and can fade substantially if the track is demanding on brakes.

 Final thoughts

-A modified 335i can compete with a E90 M3 on the track.
-The N54 or the N55 have lots of low-end torque than can put the M3 to shame on a straight, but a 335i will need an upgraded suspension and excellent tires to keep up with an M3 on the bends.
+A modified 335i can compete with an E90 M3 on the track.
+The N54 or the N55 have lots of low-end torque that can put the M3 to shame on a straight, but a 335i will need an upgraded suspension and excellent tires to keep up with an M3 on the bends.
+Unleash the full potential of your BMW 335i on the track with a balanced build.